Egg-03/License3j-API-Gateway/README.md

-# License3j-API-Collection
+# License3j-API-Gateway
-Collections for the License3j API
+Gateway for the License3j API instance hosted on Render